kartverket/kartverket.dev/CONTRIBUTING.md

 In your Oauth Application configure homepage Url to  `http://localhost:3000` and callback url to `http://localhost:7007/api/auth/github/handler/frame`

-Configure github and microsoft auth in `app-config.local.yaml`:
+Configure github or microsoft auth in `app-config.local.yaml`:
 ```yaml
 auth:
   environment: development